pivovarit/parallel-collectors/README.md

 **By design, it's obligatory to supply a custom `Executor` instance and manage its lifecycle.**

+**All those collectors are one-off and should not be reused unless you know what you're doing.**

 ### Leveraging CompletableFuture

-All Parallel Collectors™ don't expose resulting `Collection` directly, instead, they do it with `CompletableFuture` which provides great flexibility and possibility of working with them in a non-blocking fashion:
+All Parallel Collectors™ expose resulting `Collection` wrapped in `CompletableFuture` instances which provides great flexibility and possibility of working with them in a non-blocking fashion:

     CompletableFuture<List<String>> result = list.stream()
       .collect(inParallelToList(i -> fetchFromDb(i), executor))

-Which makes it possible to conveniently apply callbacks, and compose with other `CompletableFuture`s:
+This makes it possible to conveniently apply callbacks, and compose with other `CompletableFuture`s:

     list.stream()
       .collect(inParallelToList(i -> fetchFromDb(i), executor))